India's 1983 World Cup hero Yashpal Sharma dies of cardiac arrest | Sports-Games

 According to sources, Yashpal collapsed at home after returning from his morning walk here.
 In his international career, Yashpal played 37 Tests, scoring 1606 runs, and 42 ODIs in which he made 883.
 He also picked up one wicket each in the two formats to his credit.

-He was known for his gutsy attitude and his stroke-filled half century in the semifinal against England in the 1983 campaign at the Old Trafford will forever be etched in the public memory.
+He was known for his gutsy attitude and his stroke-filled half-century in the semifinal against England in the 1983 campaign at Old Trafford will forever be etched in the public memory.

 He was an umpire too and stood in a couple of women's ODIs.
 The multi-faceted former player also served as coach of the Uttar Pradesh Ranji team.

 ''He told me that day we met that I had lost weight.
 We had a great reunion.
-I remember the very first game in the 1983 World Cup playing the mighty West Indies with those fast bowlers, he set the agenda and we won that game,'' said former teammate Kirti Azad.
+I remember the very first game in the 1983 World Cup playing the mighty West Indies with those fast bowlers, he set the tone with that 90-odd (89) and we won that game,'' said former teammate Kirti Azad.

 ''He was again fantastic in the semifinal hitting Bob Willis for a six.
 Nowadays people say (Ravindra) Jadeja hits stumps regularly but so did Yashpal.
 He was a livewire on the field and would hit stumps all the time,'' he recalled.